Rsantct/ecapre/README.md

 This project is intended to work on a Mac OS, and of course under a Linux machine.

-For a more precise, flexible and powerfull audio system, including FIR filtering, active loudspeaker xover, and more features, you can go to [pe.audio.sys](https://github.com/Rsantct/pe.audio.sys) (currently only under Linux).
+For a more precise, flexible and powerfull audio system, including FIR filtering, active loudspeaker xover, and more features, you can take a look into **[pe.audio.sys](https://github.com/Rsantct/pe.audio.sys)** (currently only under Linux).

 ## Mac OS